Does Home Insurance Cover Burst Pipes? What You Need to Know

 Sewer backup (without an endorsement) ❌ No

-Most standard HO-3 policies cover the resulting damage from a burst pipe — including structural repairs and damaged belongings — but will not pay to repair or replace the pipe itself.
+Most standard HO-3 policies cover the resulting damage from a burst pipe, including structural repairs and damaged belongings, but will not pay to repair or replace the pipe itself.
+Most homeowners policies will pay to repair damaged drywall and replace ruined carpets, but most policies won't cover the cost of repairing or replacing the pipe.
 Think of it this way: the insurance covers the mess, not the cause.

 Pincher's Pro Tip